Text

 Operations Areas - M

-outside of Class A airspace area to separate or segregate certain non-hazardous
+established outside of Class A airspace area to separate or segregate certain

-military activities from IFR traffic and to identify for VFR traffic where
+non-hazardous military activities from IFR traffic and to identify for VFR

 PURPOSE: The purpose of a MOA is to inform